dendritaDev/The-Garden-of-Earthly-Delights/README.md

 ## To do's

 ### Code:
-  - Add different levels and condition flags (+ instructions at the beggining of the game to explain the conditions to
-    unlock next level)
   - Gameplay SFX
   - Graphics and Audio Settings Panel (Menu)
   - Upload to itchio WebGL / Google Store